 You should have gone down Bay, my dad said.

 No, he shouldn't.
 He shouldn't have to.
-You should have paid,
+You should have paid, said my mom.

-Paid what?
+Paid what? said Dad.

 He said Bay, Mom.
 Bay Street.

-said Dad.
+I did pay, said Dad.
 The Yankees lost and I paid.
 I always pay my debts.

-said Mom.
+Oh, the Yankees, said Mom.
 Don't get me started on the Yankees.
 And now what are you laughing at?

 Nothing, I said.
 Nothing at all.